2013 ATP World Tour: Ready. Play.

 With more than double the prize money of the other two level 250 events going on this week, Doha represents a stronger opening week field.

 David Ferrer is the top seed and opens against a qualifier.
 Ferrer also competed in Abu Dhabi this past week where he defeated Berdych and Tipsarevic but fell easily to Novak Djokovic.
 Ferrer is certainly getting the most out of his skill set and had a fantastic 2012 season that saw him rise to number five in the world.
 The gap between him and the injured Rafael Nadal is quite close so the chances of him breaking into the top four is likely if he starts the year with a few wins.

 The second quarter of the draw contains threats such as Nikolay Davydenko, Mikhail Youzhny and Feliciano Lopez while the third quarter of the draw is also dangerous with Gael Monfils, Philipp Kohlshreiber and Jeremy Chardy.

 In the final quarter, second seeded Richard Gasquet could be a good pick to advance to the finals while Viktor Troicki should also be watched.
 Gasquet is ranked 10th in the world which is his best ranking since June of 2008.

 Enjoy the return to competitive tennis everyone and check back with us soon for more info on the upcoming Australian Open.
-If you are thinking about betting on the Australian Open, have a look at TAB's Australian Open betting page.
-Luxbet Online Betting also has some pretty attractive tennis betting options.

 You can also follow ProTennisFan on Twitter for timely updates.